File Explorer in a browser

 Search

-Explorer also provides a search bar at the top of the page (SharePoint Online, OneDrive and Teams) to provide users will a fast and robust way to access their content.
+Explorer also provides a search bar at the top of the page (only for SharePoint Online, OneDrive and Teams) to provide users will a fast and robust way to access their content.
 The search bar provides easy access to your content and works in the same way as File Explorer by only searching from the current location downwards.
 The search result list contains search results for folders and documents (using full text and metadata).
 The “Sort by” drop-down list offers common sorting options such as “Modified Date”.
 The filter pane enables users to perform advanced searches by filtering on “Name”, “Type”, “Size” and/or “Modified Date”.

 The “CSV” link allows for downloading of the search results in CSV format.
 For files a link to open the file location is shown.